survivejs/webpack-book/manuscript/optimizing/03_environment_variables.md

 ## Setting `process.env.NODE_ENV`

-Given you are using React in the project and it happens to use the technique, you can try to enable `DefinePlugin` and see what it does to the production build.

 As before, encapsulate this idea to a function.
 Due to the way webpack replaces the free variable, you should push it through `JSON.stringify`.
 You end up with a string like `'"demo"'` and then webpack inserts that into the slots it finds:

 **webpack.parts.js**